 The grill, located in the entry plaza, offers the zoo's most extensive menu, with soups, hot and cold sandwiches, salads and coffee drinks.
 An open-beamed ceiling, wall of windows, Douglas fir booths and hand-crafted metalwork evoke the feel of a national park lodge.
 Outside, a deck is sheltered by native Douglas fir, larch and Western red cedar trees.
 Zoo admission is not required to dine at Cascade Grill.

-The Cascade Grill is on fall hours.
-Hours vary with the weather and crowds.
+The Cascade Grill is on summer hours.
+Hours may vary.

 Fall: 11 a.m. to 2 p.m.

 Winter: 10 a.m. to 2 p.m. and during ZooLights

 Full menu service begins at 11 a.m.

 Cascade To Go

 Open on busy days, this kiosk adjacent to the Cascade Grill sells coffee drinks and more.
 It's the place for a quick graze before you head into the zoo, with drinks, popcorn, hot dogs and light snacks.